Settlement agreement template: inc. shares and company car

-This settlement agreement would suit a senior executive employee or a director who has shares which are going to vest and which they want to negotiate as part of their leaving package.
-There is a company car included in the deal too.
-Furthermore, it provides for the director to resign their directorship.
-Email us to request a copy on email@example.com.
+The agreement below would suit a senior executive employee or a director who has shares which are going to vest and which they want to negotiate as part of their leaving package.
+There is a company car included in the deal too and it also provides for the director to resign their directorship.

 If you have already been offered a settlement agreement and need an objective solicitor to review and counter-sign the document, Monaco Solicitors can help you with this wherever you are based in the UK.
-There is an official requirement for all settlement agreements to be counter-signed by a solicitor.
+There is a legal requirement for all such agreements to be counter-signed by a suitably qualified independent adviser – usually a solicitor or a barrister.
 Before signing the document, we will thoroughly review all the terms and small print of the document to make sure that the offer and other terms are fair.
-We often find that we can find grounds to persuade your employer to increase their settlement offer, or alter some of the terms in the document to be more beneficial to the employee.Download Template
+As employment specialists, we often find that we can identify grounds to persuade your employer to increase their settlement offer, or alter some of the terms in the document in your favour.Download Template

 WITHOUT PREJUDICE SUBJECT TO CONTRACT